 Caps, Gowns, and Hoods

 Participants are expected to wear academic regalia at Commencement.
 It is customary to wear the gown over casual business attire.
-Academic regalia is ordered through the university bookstore at no charge to the student.
+Academic regalia is ordered through an online process at no charge to the student.
+Degree candidates will receive additional information about this process via their university email accounts.

 Undergraduate candidates should wear the tassel on the cap over the right temple.
 Masters and doctoral candidates should wear the tassel over the left temple.